dmd-program/dmd-100/topics/narrative_structure.md

 This five act structure works well when describing Greek and Shakespearean plays.

 However, there are many ways to analyze the structure of a linear narrative.
-Most contemporary stories can be described with one or more the following structural breakdowns:
+Most contemporary stories can be described with the most common structural breakdowns listed below:

 - **Three Act**
   1. Beginning